The Smart Export Guarantee (SEG) was introduced on 1st January 2020 as a replacement to the Feed-in Tariff (FiT).

-How will the Smart Export Guarantee work?
+How does the Smart Export Guarantee work?

 In terms of the solar PV system itself, it must be a domestic installation of 5MW or below.